 Compared to the rest of the Seattle Metropolitan Area market, the Capitol Hill submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this region.
+Public administration is the dominant industry in this market.
 Commute by taxi is the most popular way to get to work amongst Capitol Hill occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.